IshLovesLucy/marlins-schedule-app/README.md

 - Improved CSS architecture with design system
 - Comprehensive test coverage and CI/CD pipeline
 - Multi-language support for international fans

+### Missed Opportunities
+1. Unit Testing: React/Jest Unit tests for code quality and delivery confidence ⚾ 🛡️🛡️ 💥💥 🚀🚀
+2. On Base Diamond: Display runners on base using SVG and CSS Variables